 - ✓ What is the scope of our work? - ✓ What are the deliverables, and who is responsible? - ✓ What timeframes must we work within?
-Are these flexible, or immutable? - ✓ How will we know we have successfully delivered what we promised? - ✓ How do we measure our success as a team?
+To what extent are these flexible, or immutable? - ✓ How will we know we have successfully delivered what we promised? - ✓ How do we measure our success as a team? - ✓ How do we celebrate achievements and milestones?